nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 1. Touch the NFC antenna with the smartphone or tablet and observe that **LED 4** is lit.
 #.
 Observe that the device is advertising, as indicated by blinking **LED 1**.
 #.
-Confirm pairing with 'Nordic_Mouse_NFC' in a pop-up window on the smartphone/tablet.
+Confirm pairing with 'Nordic_HIDS_keyboard' in a pop-up window on the smartphone/tablet.
 #.
 Observe that the connection state is indicated by **LED 2**.
 #.
 Repeatedly press **Button 1** on the kit.
    Every button press sends one character of the test message "hello" to the smartphone (the test message includes a carriage return).